 - Assisting schools, hospitals, nursing homes, business and industry in developing and implementing ’all hazards’ plans

-- Developing and maintaining City-County warning systems
+- Developing and maintaining City-County warning and mass notification systems

 - Instructing and assisting the general public in disaster preparedness and response planning